kitewu/open-license-check/README.md

 # open-license-check

-`open-license-check` is an open source module for markdown file format checking.
+`open-license-check` is an open source module for license checking.

 ## Getting start